Manish-kumar44/EV_Vehicle_demand_prediction-/README.md

 3. Jupyter Notebook for analysis

-4. Streamlit (optional) for app interface
+4. Streamlit for app interface

 📊 Sample Output